rosetta-home/lifx/README.md

 ![Architecture Image](./images/lifx_architecture.png)

-Lifx.Client is a small UDP server running on a randomly selected open port.
+`Lifx.Client` is a small UDP server running on a randomly selected available port.
 It is the main interface for sending and receiving messages.
 As a new device is discovered a process is spawned and it's state represents the given device.

 Every 5 seconds the device process queries itself for updated state information.
-The updated state is then broadcast (using notify) over Lifx.Client.Events event bus.
-Anyone can add a handler to the event bus to handle updated device state.
+The updated state is then broadcast (using notify) over `Lifx.Client.Events` event bus.
+Anyone can add a handler to the event bus to handle updated device state by calling `Lifx.Client.add_handler`.
+See `Lifx.Handler` for an example implementation of an event handler.

+`Lifx.Client` also provides a function to set bulb color to all devices currently on the network.
+It uses a broadcast packet to accomplish this.

-Lifx.Protocol handles all protocol related functions, parsing and creating packets as well as payloads.
+`Lifx.Protocol` handles all protocol related functions, parsing and creating packets as well as payloads.

+In order to communicate with a single bulb, in a network that may contain multiple devices you would use the `Lifx.Device` interface `Lifx.Device.set_color(pid, %Lifx.Protocol.HSBK{}, duration)` where pid is `Lifx.Device.State.id`